nanoc/nanoc.app/content/about.md

 Advantages of static site generators
 ------------------------------------

-Static site generators have several advantages of classical content management systems:
+Static site generators have several advantages over classical content management systems:

 fast
 : Static files can be served fast.
 There is no database or templating layer that slows requests down.
 Additionally web servers will automatically set caching headers (such as `Last-Modified`) for static files, which reduce bandwidth usage.